-Date - Enter the date that the adjustment was made.

-Type - Refer to the electronic filing Table of Codes and select the appropriate code for the adjustment taken.
+- Date Enter the date that the adjustment was made. - Type Enter the appropriate code for the adjustment taken.
+Refer to the Electronic Filing Guide Table of Codes.

-Note - If a taxing jurisdiction has authorized a transfer of unaffixed cigarette stamps, report these adjustments and provide supporting documentation for the transfer, including the taxing jurisdiction's transfer approval.
+NOTE - If a taxing jurisdiction has authorized a transfer of unaffixed cigarette stamps, report these adjustments and provide supporting documentation for the transfer, including the taxing jurisdiction's transfer approval.
 Advise a state immediately of any lost or stolen cigarette stamps.